-Vitamin C has many benefits for our health, including prevention of common cold, but it is not yet confirmed, with more evidence needed to support such suggestion.
+Vitamin C has many benefits for our health, including the prevention of common cold, but it is not yet confirmed, with more evidence needed to support such a suggestion.
 However, research studies stated that vitamin C can reduce the severity of typical cold’s symptoms, especially nasal discharge, as it gives more support to the nasal blood vessels, preventing nasal congestion and discharge.

 Research studies also suggest that vitamin C has a role in tissue repair.
-It’s also stated to be an essential element of skin care, whitening the skin and protecting it against damage caused by the sun and the aging process of the skin.
+It’s also stated to be an essential element of skincare, whitening the skin and protecting it against damage caused by the sun and the aging process of the skin.

-There are many food sources of vitamin C such as strawberries, Brussels sprouts, citrus fruits and raw bell peppers.
-It’s listed in the World Health Organization’s List of Essential Medicines as the safest, most effective medicine for the human health.
+There are many food sources of vitamin C such as strawberries, Brussels sprouts, citrus fruits, and raw bell peppers.
+It’s listed in the World Health Organization’s List of Essential Medicines as the safest, most effective medicine for human health.
 That’s why it’s extracted from its sources to produce supplementation medications.
 To the extent that many countries have added vitamin C in their foods, even the breakfast cereals.